Waterproof Eyeliner for Waterline: The Ultimate Guide

 Checklist: Your Waterline Eyeliner Essentials

-To ensure a smooth, safe, and stunning application of waterproof eyeliner for waterline, here’s what you’ll need:
+To ensure a smooth, safe, and stunning application of waterproof eyeliner for the waterline, here’s what you’ll need:

 • A high-quality waterproof eyeliner pencil (kohl or gel formula recommended)